-Although they could not be conscripted, when World War II was declared, thousands of Canadian Aboriginal men and women enlisted and fought alongside their non-Native countrymen.
-While they fought for freedom for others, ironically the Aboriginal soldiers were not allowed equality in their own country.
+Although they could not be conscripted, when World War II was declared, thousands of Indigenous Canadian men and women enlisted and fought alongside their non-Indigenous countrymen.
+Ironically, they fought for freedom for others while being denied equality in their own country.

 1997, 51 min 15 s

 October 19 to 22 1998, Columbus - USA

 June 12 to 15 1997, Oklahoma City - USA